Idols

 Joyce Kaufman is my grandma, who is also the kindest and most selfless person I’ve ever known.
 She lives in Elma, NY in the same ramshackled farmhouse where she raised my dad and his 5 siblings.
 If I had to summarize her favorite things in approximate order, they would be 1) hugs, 2) making people laugh, and 3) telling you all about how much she loved my grandpa, Sol.

 Joyce has always done her best to provide for those around her, regardless of lineage or any other differences.
 She fostered many kids and pets throughout her adult life, both temporarily and indefinitely.
-My aunt Jessica and uncle Dan are two such kids, but I’ve only ever known them as family because that’s how she treats everyone.
-Years before I was born, she and grandpa would invite kids and teenagers over from Buffalo inner-city group homes during the summers, some of whom had committed horrific crimes, and they would enjoy picnics together, play in the lawn or by the pool, and try to give everyone a great time.
+My aunt Jessica and uncle Dan are two such kids, and I’ve only known them as family because that’s how Joyce treats everyone.